 Guidance Note: Nested Courses of Study

-This note focuses solely on coursework, but nesting arrangements are also found in higher degrees by research in some specific circumstances.
+This guidance note focuses solely on coursework, but nesting arrangements are also found in higher degrees by research in some specific circumstances.

 A nested arrangement of courses and qualifications potentially enables multiple entry and exit points for students.
 Students may exit with a qualification at one of the lower levels after completing a defined subset of the total program.
 They may also enter at different levels depending on their prior experience or qualifications in the field of study and the provider’s requirements for recognition of prior learning.

-However, students who are enrolled directly into the higher course at the outset are not granted credit for completion of each level.
+However, students who are enrolled directly into the higher course at the outset are not normally granted credit for completion of each level.
 Instead, they normally proceed through the entire program of study just like any other non-nested course of study, unless they change their plans and decide to exit at a lower level.

 The first scenario (enrolment in a lower level) can be referred to as an ‘opt-in’ model, and the second (enrolling for the highest level at the outset) can be referred to as an ‘opt-out’ model.
 The nature and requirements of the model chosen must be made fully transparent to prospective and current students.